 An outpatient is someone who goes to a hospital or clinic for a procedure which does not require a stay overnight.
 Care provided is sometimes known as ambulatory care, in a reference to the fact that the patients can often walk in and walk out, because the procedures are simple and quick.
 Many health providers like to offer as much care as possible on an outpatient basis, because it cuts down on costs for health providers and patients alike, and it can keep a clinic or hospital running smoothly.

 Many people have been outpatients at some point in their lives; every time you go to the doctor's office for an exam, a diagnosis for a troubling cold, or a mole removal, you are an outpatient.
-Outpatients can go to clinics and hospitals for diagnoses, basic procedures, education, routine testing, and simple surgical procedures known as outpatient surgeries.
-Outpatients may also receive treatments ranging from psychological therapy to radiation for cancers, which may be offered on an outpatient basis, depending on the cancer and the patient.
+These patients can go to clinics and hospitals for diagnoses, basic procedures, education, routine testing, and simple surgical procedures known as outpatient surgeries.
+The patients may also receive treatments ranging from psychological therapy to radiation for cancers, which may be offered on a day treatment basis, depending on the cancer and the patient.

 As a general rule, when a patient schedules an outpatient procedure, the doctor should be able to give an estimate as to how long the procedure should take.
 Sometimes, patients may be asked to arrange a ride home after the procedure, because the treatment might make the patient feel woozy or ill, though not enough to warrant hospitalization and monitoring.